auranic/Elastic-principal-graphs/README.md

 # Elastic principal graphs
-Matlab implementation of the interface to the  Elastic Principal Graphs method
+Matlab implementation of Elastic Principal Graphs (ElPiGraph) method

 Principal graphs are graphs that are embedded into a high-dimensional space and minimize the distance to the data points, while maximizing some regular properties.

 Elastic principal graphs are based on minimization of the energy potential containing three parts :

-### U = MSE + ep UE + rp UR
+### U = MSE + \lambda UE + \mu UR

-where MSE is the mean squared error of data approximation, UR - is the sum of squared edge lengths, UR is a term minimizing the deviation of the principal graph embedment from harmonicity (generalization of linearity), ep,rp are coefficients of regularization.
+where MSE is the mean squared error of data approximation, UR - is the sum of squared edge lengths, UR is a term minimizing the deviation of the principal graph embedment from harmonicity (generalization of linearity), \lambda,\mu are coefficients of regularization.

 The structure of the graph is computed by an optimal application of a sequence of graph transformations, using operations from predefined graph grammar.
 The simplest graph grammar "Bisect an edge", "Add a node to a node" leads to construction of a principal tree.

-Read [wiki](https://github.com/auranic/Elastic-principal-graphs/wiki) of this repository for much more detailed information on the algorithm.
+Read [wiki](https://github.com/auranic/Elastic-principal-graphs/wiki) of this repository for more detailed information on the algorithm and examples of its application.

 Go to [R implementation of elastic principal graphs interface](https://github.com/Albluca/rpgraph) created by [Luca Albergante](https://github.com/Albluca).

-For more details of elastic principal graph theory consult the bibliography:
+For more details of elastic principal graph theory read:

 1) Gorban A.N., Zinovyev A. 2010.
 Principal manifolds and graphs in practice: from molecular biology to dynamical systems.
 Int J Neural Syst 20(3):219-32.